MicrosoftDocs/win32/desktop-src/shell/iidentitychangenotify-identityinformationchanged.md

-﻿---
+---
-Description: 'IdentityInformationChanged is not supported and may be altered or unavailable in the future.
-Instead, use User Accounts with Fast User Switching and Remote Desktop.' ms.assetid: '3aca8a98-3d12-482d-9991-d6b53adde522'
+Description: IdentityInformationChanged is not supported and may be altered or unavailable in the future.
+Instead, use User Accounts with Fast User Switching and Remote Desktop. ms.assetid: 3aca8a98-3d12-482d-9991-d6b53adde522
-title: 'IIdentityChangeNotify::IdentityInformationChanged method'
+title: IIdentityChangeNotifyIdentityInformationChanged method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IIdentityChangeNotify::IdentityInformationChanged method